Questions to Ask About Germs continued...

-"It's all about communication," says Richter.
-"Find out what the written policy of the center is regarding the issues you care about.
-Then there's no confusion."
+It's important to find out what the written policy of the center is regarding the issues you care about.
+Then there's no confusion.

 Often daycare workers get frustrated with parents who dose their sick kids with medicine and drop them off at daycare.
-Center workers see the most fevers after nap time, says Richter, because typically that's when the medication wears off.
+Center workers say they see the most fevers after nap time, says Richter, because typically that's when the medication wears off.

-Berkowitz says parents should keep in mind that there's a limit to how much germ protection you can provide."It's important to keep in mind that there are some things parents can't control at all," he says.
-"Realize your child's going to get ill whether in a daycare center or not.
-That's part of the normal part of growing up."
+In the battle against germs, you need to keep in mind that there's a limit to how much germ protection you can provide.
+There are some things parents just can't control.
+It's a fact, your child's going to get ill at some point whether in a daycare center or not.
+That's part of the normal process of growing up.